magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/frontmatter_introduction.volsingle.md

 talks contained here – not to be aware of such differences could be confusing.
-For example, the talk ‘Making the Heart Good’ is aimed at a lay audience – a group of people who have come to visit Wat Pah Pong to , to make offerings to the monastery both to support the community there and to make some good for themselves.
+For example, the talk ‘Making the Heart Good’ is aimed at a lay audience – a group of people who have come to visit Wat Pah Pong to *tam boon*, to make offerings to the monastery both to support the community there and to make some good *kamma* for themselves.
 On the other hand, a talk like ‘The Flood of Sensuality’ would only be given to the monastics, in that instance just to the monks and male novices.

 This distinction was not made because of certain teachings being ‘secret’ or higher in some respect; rather it was through the need to